-Unfortunately, several plant workers were killed as they attempted to contain any radiation leaks and fires.
-A lot were considered heroes as they did everything they could to help prevent the disaster worsening, knowing full well of the amount of radiation they were exposed to would be their demise.
+Several plant workers died attempting to contain any radiation leaks and fires.
+Knowing full well the amount of radiation they were exposed to would be their demise, there are considered heroes.

-Within 36 hours of the explosions, the residents of nearby and newly-built city Pripyat were immediately ordered to evacuate.
+Authorities immediately ordered residents of nearby and newly-built city Pripyat to evacuate.
 Most were already suffering side effects of radiation sickness such as vomiting and headaches.
-Everyone was told they’d be allowed back a few days later, meaning all belongings, pets and valuables were left behind.

-Even though, according to Glynn, popular culture finds ways to make Pripyat seem exciting since the disaster – such as 2007’s Call of Duty 4: Modern Warfare using it as a bad guy convention for Russian Spetsnaz terrorists in a 90’s flashback – the reality was a lot quieter.
+According to Glynn, popular culture finds ways to make Pripyat seem exciting since the disaster.
+2007’s Call of Duty 4: Modern Warfare use it as a bad guy convention for Russian Spetsnaz terrorists in a 90’s flashback.
+This hasn’t happened for real though.

-As of the 29th November 2016, a giant shelter now covers the site of the reactor (visibly being constructed to the left on the horizon in the above picture).
-With a span of 800 feet, 500 feet in length and 350 feet high, it is the largest land-based moving structure.
+As of the 29th November 2016, a giant shelter now covers the site of the reactor.
+The largest land-based moving structure, it measures 500 feet in length and 350 feet high.

-The structure was designed more than two decades ago but started its inception in 2010, with intent to cover the current deteriorating steel and concrete sarcophagus that was hastily built after the disaster.
-With an intended lifespan of 100 years – 300 at a push – the shelter will prevent any spewing of additional toxic material from the reactor’s core.
+With a lifespan of 100 years – 300 at a push – the shelter will prevent any spewing of additional toxic material from the reactor’s core.

 It has cost well over $1.5 billion, with many western countries, Ukraine and Russia each contributing.